mixpanel/docs/pages/docs/data-structure/events-and-properties.md

 You can filter, breakdown, and aggregate your events by their properties to answer more questions:

 * Which pages do users look at before they visit the pricing page?
-* How many Sign-ups did I get that were organic vs referral?
+* How many sign-ups did I get that were organic vs referral?
 * Which song name is most popular among my users?
 * How many orders contain shoes?
 What is the sum total price that users paid for shoes in the last month?